ajksharma/dda-serverspec-crate/README.md

  :package [{:name "test" :installed? false}
            {:name "nano"}]}
 ```
-The test config determines the test that are executed.
+The test config file determines the tests that are executed.
+For example the part containing ```{:path "/root"}``` checks if the folder ```/root``` exists.
 At the moment we have four different types of tests that can be configured.
-The exact details can be found down in the reference.
+The exact details can be found in the reference below.

 ### Test with jar-file
 For a more convenient usage we created a jar file of the serverspec-crate.
 It can be found at [here](https://github.com/DomainDrivenArchitecture/dda-serverspec-crate/releases) or by navigating to the releases page of this repo.